Toyota Corolla: Alternative versions

 In Japan, the Corolla has always been exclusive to the Japanese retail sales chain called Toyota Corolla Store, which was previously established in 1961, known as Toyota Publica Store, selling the Publica.
-A badge engineered version called the Sprinter was introduced around the same time as the Corolla in Japan, and sold through a different Toyota Japan dealership sales channel known since 1966 as Toyota Auto Store.
+A rebadged version called the Sprinter was introduced around the same time as the Corolla in Japan, and sold through a different Toyota Japan dealership sales channel known since 1966 as Toyota Auto Store.

 There have been several models over the years, including the Corolla Ceres (and similar Sprinter Marino) hardtop, Corolla Levin and Sprinter Trueno sports coupés and hatchbacks, and the Corolla FX hatchback, which became the Corolla RunX, while the Sprinter became the Allex, with the introduction of the E120 series Corolla.
 The RunX and Allex was replaced by the Auris in 2006 (known only as Corolla in markets outside Japan, Europe and South Africa).
 A luxury version of the Auris installed with V6 engines was briefly sold at Japanese Toyota dealerships Toyota Store and Toyopet Store locations as the Blade, which was sold until 2012.

 A compact MPV named the Corolla Verso has also been released in European markets.
 Its Japanese counterpart is the Corolla Spacio, which has been discontinued as of the tenth generation.
 The Corolla Rumion is also sold in the US market as the Scion xB.

 The Corolla Matrix, better known just as the Matrix, shares the E120 and E140 platforms, and is considered the hatchback/sport wagon counterpart of the North American Corolla sedan, as the European/Australasian Corolla hatchback is not sold there.
 Toyota frequently combines the sales figures of the Corolla sedan and Matrix.
 The Pontiac Vibe, which is the General Motors badged version of the Matrix, shares the Corolla platform.
 The Vibe was exported from Fremont, California, to the Japanese market where it was sold as the Toyota Voltz.

 The Corolla Cross is the crossover SUV-counterpart of the E210 series Corolla.

 Over many years, there have been rebadged versions of the Corolla, sold by General Motors, including the Holden Nova in Australia during the early 1990s, and the Sprinter-based Chevrolet Nova, Chevrolet Prizm, and Geo Prizm (in the United States as part of the GM S platform).
 The Corolla liftback (TE72) of Toyota Australia was badged as simply the T-18.
 The five-door liftback was sold with the Corolla Seca name in Australia and the nameplate survived on successive five-door models.

 The Daihatsu Charmant was produced from the E30 to the E70 series.

 The Tercel was a front wheel drive car, first introduced in 1980 at Japanese Toyota dealerships called Toyota Corolla Store, and was called the Corolla Tercel then, and later given its own name in 1984.
 The Tercel platform was also used for the Corolla II hatchback in Japan.